jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/distributepayoutsof.md

     // The platform project's ID is 1. uint256 _feeAmount = fee == 0 || _projectId == 1
       ?
 0
-      : _takeFeeFrom(
-        _projectId,
-        _fundingCycle,
-        _distributedAmount,
+      : _takeFeeFrom(_projectId, _fundingCycle, _distributedAmount, _projectOwner);
-        _projectOwner,
-        string(bytes.concat('Fee from @', _handle))
-      );
     ```

     _Internal references:_

     * [`_takeFeeFrom`](\_takefeefrom.md)
-5. Distribute the withdrawal to the splits specified for the current funding cycle's configurations.
+4. Distribute the withdrawal to the splits specified for the current funding cycle's configurations.
 The amount to distribute is the withdrawn amount minus any fees that will be withheld.
 Get a reference to a leftover amount if there is one.

     ```solidity
     // Payout to splits and get a reference to the leftover transfer amount after all mods have been paid.
     // The net transfer amount is the withdrawn amount minus the fee. uint256 _leftoverDistributionAmount = _distributeToPayoutSplitsOf(
+      _projectId,
       _fundingCycle,
-      _distributedAmount - _feeAmount,
+      _distributedAmount - _feeAmount
-      string(bytes.concat('Payout from @', _handle))
     );
     ```

     _Internal references:_

     * [`_distributeToPayoutSplitsOf`](\_distributetopayoutsplitsof.md)
-6. If there is any, transfer any leftover amount to the project owner.
+5. If there is any, transfer any leftover amount to the project owner.

     ```solidity
     // Transfer any remaining balance to the project owner. if (_leftoverDistributionAmount > 0)
       Address.sendValue(_projectOwner, _leftoverDistributionAmount);
     ```
-7. Emit a `DistributePayouts` event with the relevant parameters.
+6. Emit a `DistributePayouts` event with the relevant parameters.

     ```solidity
     emit DistributePayouts(